Purpose

 Review of Policy

 This policy will be reviewed every three years.
-The Safeguarding Specialist will manage the review in consultation with staff and the Executive Leadership Team.
-The policy review will be approved by the Executive Leadership Team and approved by the Board.
+The Safeguarding Delegate will manage the review in consultation with all relevant stakeholders.
+The policy review will be approved by the Executive Leadership Team and the Board.

 Policy implementation documents: